 As an arts and culture organization, Inspiration Alcona has no direct way to fight the current pandemic except to help reduce the spreading rate of the virus by canceling or restricting public meetings.
 So we have shut down most programs and series of sessions.

 But Dockside Jams,

 our popular Tuesday night open mic music program at the lawn above Harrisville Harbor, has returned.
 Bring a lawn chair or a blanket, and maintain appropriate social distancing to join in this outdoor celebration of local musical talent.
-The fun runs from 6 to 9 p.m. each Tuesday, June 14 - September 15.
+The fun runs from 6 to 8 p.m. each Tuesday long as the weather holds.
 If you want to perform, come early to get on the list.

-The suspensions of activities include Art for Adults
+The suspensions of activities included Art for Adults

 , our weekly lessons for aspiring artists, and Alcona Authors

 , our bimonthly sessions for writers.
 These classes will resume September 18 and 19, respectively.
 Masks will be required.